-The first ever #SaltwaterSelfie Challenge happened at Mayfair Clubs Lakeshore on Tuesday the 18th of July, in tandem with the official 2017 Search for Miss World Canada, Fitness Day event.
-KPDI was there too, with a submersible camera to document all pageanteers bold enough to participate in the concept.
+The first ever #SaltwaterSelfie Challenge happened at Mayfair Clubs Lakeshore on Tuesday the 18th of July in tandem with the official 2017 Search for Miss World Canada, Fitness Day event.
+KPDI was there with a submersible camera ready to document all pageanters bold enough to participate.

-Fitness Day is a nice way to say ‘mandatory fitness testing’ which may seen like a throw-back to a more martial age, and, well it is.
-The World organization’s pageant rules are over seventy years old, and haven’t changed much since the nineteen sixties.
-The whole regime is set out by this UK based licensor.
+Fitness Day is a nice way of saying ‘mandatory fitness testing’ which may seen like a throw-back to a more martial age, and well, it is.
+The Miss World organization’s pageant rules are over seventy years old and haven’t changed since the nineteen sixties.
+The whole regime is set by the UK based licensor.
 Each ‘World’ licensed pageant in every country (which feeds into the annual Miss World pageant) must adopt standardized health and fitness testing.
-The result is that one delegate will always be selected as ‘the fittest’, and she will be celebrated regardless of her standing in the Finals, as the Fitness Category winner.
+The end result is that one delegate is ‘the fittest’, and she will be celebrated regardless of her standing in the Finals, as the Fitness Category winner.

 Behind the Scenes at #SaltwaterSelfie Challenge

 While all that was happening in the main gymnasium area of the Lakeshore Blvd health club, our gang from KPDI, armed with our laptops and a HERO5 go-pro cameras and a box of Snappy Towels, used signage to solicit young women to swim in front of submerged lenses and they came willingly, in truth.

 Small groups from each province came and shared the pool, and media spotlight.
 One by one the delegates appeared, were registered and recorded swimming beneath the waves.

 Before installing the camera at the back of the pool area at Mayfair Clubs on Tuesday 18 July, we knew exactly what the mounting arm could do, and the exact size video frame we’d get.